Jack Wallaesa

 John Wallaesa (August 31, 1919 – December 27, 1986) was an American professional baseball shortstop.
 He played in Major League Baseball (MLB) for five seasons with the Philadelphia Athletics in 1940, 1942, and 1946, and the Chicago White Sox from 1947 to 1948.

+Wallaesa served in the United States Army in Italy and France during World War II.
+He spent his post-baseball years working at a Pennsylvania clothing store until retiring in 1981.